-If you want to report there is information and support out there for you…
+If you decide to report, there is information and support out there for you.

-- For in-depth information on reporting you can read the Rights of Women “From Report to Court: A handbook for adult survivors of sexual violence” here: Rights of Women Handbook
+For more detailed information on the reporting and going to court, you can read the Rights of Women, “From Report to Court: A handbook for adult survivors of sexual violence”.

-- It is also possible to sue someone who has abused you for criminal damages.
+It is also possible to sue someone who has abused you for criminal damages.
 This would mean going through the Civil Court rather than the Crown Court.
-For more information on this click here.